MarekGorecki7/nice_gui_demo_app/readme.md

 Computer capable of running modern web applications ans tests at the same time

-Windows execution policy allows executing scripts
+Windows script execution policy is set to `Set-ExecutionPolicy RemoteSigned` and error `"execution of scripts is disabled on this system"` does not when PowerShell script is executed.

 # Tasks